cbeck88/Wesnoth_MCLP_AI/README.md

 The MCLP_ai will use montecarlo simulations driven by LP_ai to estimate whether it will win a dog fight.

 LP's are solved using the lp_solve library.
-I installed from a linux mint package liblpsolve55-dev, following instructions <a href="http://web.mit.edu/lpsolve/doc/Build.htm#Implicit linking with the lpsolve static library ">here</a>.
+I installed from a linux mint package liblpsolve55-dev, following instructions <a href="http://web.mit.edu/lpsolve/doc/Build.htm#Implicit linking with the lpsolve static library ">here</a>
+If you are having trouble linking it: For me the package automatically put a library file liblpsolve55.a in /usr/lib/, and according to scons output, g++ is told to look for libraries there, so I didn't have to do anything.
+I don't know anything about SCONS though so if it doesn't work out of the box good luck :)